ruby/debug/README.md

 gem "debug", ">= 1.0.0"
 ```

+(The version constraint is important; `debug < 1.0.0` is an older,
+abandoned gem that is completely different from this product.)

 # HOW TO USE

 To use a debugger, roughly you will do the following steps: